Aliases for RPS6KA2 Gene

 GeneCards Summary for RPS6KA2 Gene

 RPS6KA2 (Ribosomal Protein S6 Kinase A2) is a Protein Coding gene.
-Among its related pathways are Activated TLR4 signalling and Long-term potentiation.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with RPS6KA2 include Coffin-Lowry Syndrome and Dyskeratosis Congenita, Autosomal Dominant 3.
+Among its related pathways are GDNF-Family Ligands and Receptor Interactions and Nuclear Events (kinase and transcription factor activation).
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is RPS6KA3.

 Serine/threonine-protein kinase that acts downstream of ERK (MAPK1/ERK2 and MAPK3/ERK1) signaling and mediates mitogenic and stress-induced activation of transcription factors, regulates translation, and mediates cellular proliferation, survival, and differentiation.
 May function as tumor suppressor in epithelial ovarian cancer cells.